Konstantinos Argyros: Career

 After participating in the music reality show Fame Story 3 in 2004, he began working professionally as a singer, performing at the nightclub FIX in Thessaloniki.
-In the summer of 2008, he signed a contract with Sony BMG and released his first music project.
+He later moved to Athens after Nikos Vertis invited him to join his bouzoukia residency.
+For six years, Argyros was rejected by all major Greek record labels, despite having financial backing.
+In the summer of 2008, he eventually signed a recording contract with Sony BMG and released his first music project.
 His debut full-length studio album, titled Mallon Kati Ksero, was released in 2011.

 Since then, Argyros has released multiple albums, five of which have been certified Platinum.
 The albums Osa Niotho (2016) and To Kati Parapano (2018) have achieved double and quadruple Platinum status, respectively.
+He has faced criticism for using Greek national symbols during his concerts.
+On March 7, 2026 Argyros was the headline act at a sold-out event at the United Center in Chicago hosted by President and CEO of Calamos Investments in honour of John Calamos Sr.